 Applications running on unusual ports can

-a feature of Palo Alto Networks firewalls that gives you an easy
+of Palo Alto Networks firewalls that gives you an easy way to prevent

-way to prevent this type of evasion and safely enable applications
+this type of evasion and safely enable applications on their most

-on their most commonly-used ports.
-Application-default is a best
+commonly-used ports.
+Application-default is a best practice for

 simple application-based security policy rules based on your business